Digital Nomad Life in Istria, Croatia

 What do people find most challenging about the culture in Istria?

 "Expats in Istria often find the language barrier to be the most challenging aspect of the local culture.
 Croatian is a Slavic language and can be difficult to learn, especially for those who are used to Romance or Germanic languages.
 Another challenge is the slower pace of life, which can be frustrating for those used to a faster, more efficient pace.
 Things often take longer than expected in Istria, from getting a driver's license to setting up a bank account.
 The bureaucracy in Croatia can also be a challenge for expats.
 There are often many layers of paperwork and procedures to go through for even simple tasks, which can be confusing and time-consuming.
 Croatians are generally reserved and private people, which can make it difficult for expats to form close relationships.
 It can take time to be accepted into local social circles.
 Finally, while Croatia is a beautiful country with a rich history, it has a relatively high cost of living compared to other Eastern European countries.
-This can be a challenge for expats, especially those on a fixed income," explained one person living in Istria, Croatia.
+This can be a challenge for expats, especially those on a fixed income," said one person in Istria.

 What residency documents or visas did I need if I will be in Istria for a while?

 "If you are planning to stay in Istria for a period longer than 90 days, you will need to apply for a temporary residence permit.
 This can be done at the local police station or at the Croatian embassy or consulate in your home country before you travel.
 The documents you will need for this application include a valid passport, proof of health insurance, proof of sufficient funds to support yourself during your stay, and a reason for your stay such as work, study, or family reunification.
 If you are planning to work in Croatia, you will also need a work permit.
-It's important to note that the application process can take several weeks or even months, so it's recommended to start the process well in advance of your planned arrival date," explained one expat living in Istria, Croatia.
+It's important to note that the application process can take several weeks or even months, so it's recommended to start the process well in advance of your planned arrival date," explained one person living in Istria, Croatia.

 What cultural blunders should I try to avoid making in Istria?